alexamber/gt-automation/README.md

 - www.olx.ua
 - www.bookingpal.com

-How to execute?
+How to execute
 1. Clone project
-2. Ensure you have:
+2. Ensure you have java 1.8 and the latest gradle version
-    - java 1.8
-    - latest gradle
 3. Run from project root: gradle clean test -Dstories=${YOUR_STORIES_TO_BE_EXECUTED_PATTERN}, i.e. gradle clean test -Dstories=*.story
+4: Test reports location: build/jbehave/view/index.html